web-platform-tests/rfcs/rfcs/crash_test.md

 ## Details

-Load Tests are static tests typically used for cases where browsers are known to have a bug such as a crash or a leak.
+Crash Tests are static tests typically used for cases where browsers are known to have a bug such as a crash or a leak.
 They differ from other tests such as reftests and testharness tests in that there is no pass condition other than the page loading successfully.
 In vendor